Andrew Carnegie Mansion: First story

-The southern edge of the house contains the drawing room, reception room, dining room, breakfast room, and a conservatory extending off the breakfast room.
+The southern edge of the house contains the drawing room, reception room, dining room, breakfast room, and a conservatory extending from the breakfast room.
 The drawing room, or parlor, was decorated in the Louis XV style.
 The reception room was directly across the main hall from the entry hall.
 It was originally painted in pale yellow and cream colors, with five crystal chandeliers and Tiffany glass windows.
 The dining room, to the east of the reception room, measures 36 by 25 ft and had a serpentine marble fireplace, damask wall coverings, walnut paneling, and a dumbwaiter from the kitchen.
 Near the southeast corner of the house is the breakfast room, which could fit 22 people.
 It was originally outfitted with walnut paneling, bronze-and-glass lamps, a plaster ceiling with molded geometric patterns, and a custom wall covering.
-Extending off the breakfast room is the conservatory (officially the Barbara Riley Levin Conservatory), which could accommodate 600 guests.
+Adjacent to the breakfast room is the conservatory (officially the Barbara Riley Levin Conservatory), which could accommodate 600 guests.
 The conservatory occupies a separate glass-and-iron enclosure and had a marble fountain and its own elevator, heating, and ventilation.

 There is a butler's pantry and steward's cabinet on the eastern side of the first floor, behind the organ machinery room.
-A rear hall, at the house's northeast corner, includes a servant's stair and a service elevator.
+A rear hall, at the house's northeast corner, includes a servants' stair and a service elevator.
 The rear hall leads to the picture gallery, which originally had a leaded glass skylight that was removed by the 1970s.
 The room had the Carnegies' artwork and a piano; after a 1913 modification, it also had a marble fireplace and French windows.
 When the Columbia University School of Social Work renovated the house in 1949, the drawing room became a reading room, while the picture gallery became an auditorium.

-On the west side of the first floor are Carnegie's private office, library room, and den.
+On the western side of the first floor are Carnegie's private office, library room, and den.
 The library room, designed by the artist Lockwood de Forest, is the only interior space that he designed that remains in its original location.
 It has a fireplace with the motto "The Hearth Our Altar, Its Flame Our Sacred Fire" inscribed into it.
 Because Carnegie had requested that his office face Central Park, the library room occupies most of the western frontage, while Carnegie's former office occupies the southwestern corner.
 The doorway to the office was only 6 ft high; this was done to draw attention away from Carnegie's short stature, as he was tall.
 Both rooms have oak wainscoting and inscriptions in gold letters atop the walls.
 Reflecting Carnegie's heritage, many of the inscriptions were quotations from Scottish poets.
 When Carnegie was alive, both rooms displayed awards that Carnegie had received, as well as objects relating to him, including a certificate of Carnegie's first-ever stock purchase.